elixir-tools/tableau_new/priv/templates/primary/README.md

 mix tableau.server
 ```

+## Draft Posts and WIP Pages

+Posts and pages that are not ready for production can be saved to the `_drafts` and `_wip` directories respectively.

+These are controlled via application configuration, as seen in `config/dev.exs` and `config/prod.exs`

 ## Production Builds

 To build for production, run the `mix build` alias to build your site and compile any assets (depends on what asset you chose when generating your site).